ratatatCat/code-challenge-front-end/angular-giphy-search/README.md

 ## Info on Implementation

-create a simple page with a functional search box that displays the gifs returned from giphy below it.

-limit the returned number of gifs and use UI elements or browser events to display more.

 use the GIPHY API and NOT the SDK. the following API information should be enough to complete this exercise.